UltimaHoarder/UltimaScraper/README.md

 Read the [#FAQ](https://github.com/DIGITALCRIMINAL/OnlyFans/blob/master/README.md#faq) at the bottom of this page before submitting a issue.

-From the project folder run this command in your terminal:
+From the project folder open CMD/Terminal and run the command below:

 `pip install -r requirements.txt`